How to Prepare for FSMA Compliance Audits

 Manually tracking audit activities is time-consuming and prone to errors.
 Consider automation to make FSMA tasks easier to manage and harder to overlook.

-You can use food safety management software to schedule routine checks, send alerts for identified hazards, and generate real-time reports for audits.
+Use food safety management software to schedule routine checks, send alerts for identified hazards, and generate real-time reports for audits.

 You can also track temperature logs, sanitation schedules, staff training, and supplier documentation through the software.
-This can eliminate paperwork, increase response times, and keep your team focused on running a safe, compliant business.

 8. Partner With an Accredited Third-Party Certification Body